netxms/netxms-doc/admin/agent-management.rst

 be executed on a node and it's output will be provided as a Metric.
 In such way can be added parameter and list metrics.

+New Metrics will be visible in the :guilabel:`Available parameters` list only after agent restarts (agent reads a configuration file only once on start) and configuration poll, so to force it's appearance run :guilabel:`Configuration poll` manually after agent restart.

 ExternalParameter/ExternalParameterShellExec
 --------------------------------------------